 2014 - Sustainability: Water (accepted by NBC Learn in partnership with the National Science Foundation)

-The award was accepted by Mark Miano, Executive Editor, NBC Learn, and Tom Torgersen, Program Officer, Hydrologic Sciences, NSF, on October 2, 2014, at the annual meeting of the RNRF Board of Directors in Potomac, Maryland.
+The award will be presented on October 28, 2015, at the annual meeting of the RNRF Board of Directors in Potomac, Maryland.

 2001 - Bay Journal, Karl Blankenship, editor; Alliance for the Chesapeake Bay, publisher

 2002 - "Georgia's Disappearing Songbirds" by Charles Seabrook, The Atlanta Journal-Constitution